Improving walkability and pedestrian safety on eight Skanska projects

 Clearwater, Florida

-Coachman Park, a 24.6-acre waterfront park and entertainment venue in downtown Clearwater was designed with the safety of the public in mind.
+Coachman Park, a 24.6-acre waterfront park and entertainment venue in downtown Clearwater was designed with public safety top of mind.

 The new ADA accessible park includes a shaded bluff walk that connects the park to the city’s downtown, new gardens and a scenic lake, and recreational amenities that enhance pedestrian activity, the cycling experience and support community events.